It’s been three years since Claire Tait was last abused by her ex-partner.

 The final night of abuse was one normal night in Claire’s flat, which her ex-partner had moved into almost a year and a half previously.

-“The flat was bare, because there was no point replacing anything because he would just smash it up.
+“The flat was bare, because there was no point replacing anything because he would just smash it up,” she continued.

 “I remember we were sitting and I just asked him, ‘are you messaging someone else?’
 And he just lost it.

 “I’ll never forget it.
-His eyes were just black.
+His eyes just went black.
 I was begging him to stop and to please just go.

 “Eventually, he did go and I put the chain on the door.
 But he wasn’t finished.
 Within seconds, I turned round and he’d booted the door open and he came at me and grabbed my hair and threw me to the ground.

 “He stamped on my head and I was screaming and I couldn’t see my teeth.
-The pain I felt was like no other.
+The pain I felt was like nothing I’d ever experienced before.

 “I had blood all over my face, all down my arms.
 I came out, and he’d left.
 I was running banging on all my neighbours doors and no-one was answering, they were all in bed.